pwrtelegram/pwrtelegram/README.md

 * getFile requests.

-If a getFile request is made and the file ID points to a file which size is bigger than 20 MB and/or if you provide a (GET or POST) parameter with name ```store_on_pwrtelegram``` and boolean value ```true``` the request is intercepted and the file is downloaded using the PWRTelegram API, else the request is forwarded to the official telegram API.
+getFile requests are intercepted and the file is downloaded using the PWRTelegram API.
 The PWRTelegram API will then return a [File](https://core.telegram.org/bots/API#file) object.
-The file can be downloaded via the link ```https://api.pwrtelegram.xyz/file/bot<token>/<file_path>```.
-If the file was downloaded using the PWRTelegram API than you can use the following anonymous url: ```https://storage.pwrtelegram.xyz/<file_path>```.
+You can use the following anonymous url to download the file: ```https://storage.pwrtelegram.xyz/<file_path>```.

-If the file was downloaded using the PWRTelegram API the download URL will be in the following format:
+The anonymous download URL will be in the following format:
 ```
 https://storage.pwrtelegram.xyz/botusername/filename.ext
 ```